iPhaeton/rnnjs/README.md

-Naive implementation of a Recurrent Neural Network in JavaScript.
+Implementation of Recurrent Neural Network in JavaScript.